SecurityDatFall2018/Week8_A6_PasswordHandling/README.md

-# Week8 Owasp A6 + Password Handling
+# Week8 Owasp A6 + Handling Passwords

 This week we will go through two topics: